guoxiaowhu/Xiao_Guo/index.md

 **Xiao GUO (郭潇)** is a PhD student at National Astronmical Obsertories, Chinese Academy of Sciences.

-And I'm a member of KAGRA collaboration
+And I'm a member of KAGRA collaboration.
+Here is some information about me:

 E-mail: guoxiao@nao.cas.cn, guoxiaowhu@whu.edu.cn